elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case06-self-lock-switch.md

   ...
 ```

-4. Use an infinite loop to set the state of the LED light to the state of the self-lock switch.
+4.Use an infinite loop to set the state of the LED light to the state of the self-lock switch.
 Pressing and pressing the self-locking switch will change the state, as will the state of the LED light.
 ```python
 while True:
     led.value = locking.value